em-bst/graph-neural-networks/REPORT.md

 h_i = φ(x_i, v_j(c_{ji} * ψ(x_j)))
 $$

-The φ and ψ operators being activation functions, such as sigmoid or ReLU.
-The v operator is permutation-invariant aggregator, allowing to sum up the neigboorhood information (from every neighborhood node) in one number.
+The $φ$ and $ψ$ operators being activation functions, such as sigmoid or ReLU.
+The $v$ operator is permutation-invariant aggregator, allowing to sum up the neigboorhood information (from every neighborhood node) in one number.

 - Then, Graph Attentionnal layers take as weights from the attention given to each part of the neighborhood.
 Attention in deep learning refers to the process of giving higher importance to some parts of the input compared to other parts.
 In fact, the weights applied to the nodes are computed from the relation between the 'central' node and its neighbor, so that the kind of relation actually matters.
 Here is an illustration to sum it up :